1 / 9

-Ignoring the batshit crazy Toyota Yaris GR hot hatch rally homologation special, the Yaris is only available with a 1.5-litre, three-cylinder petrol engine that's boosted by an electric motor to produce 116PS in total through a CVT automatic gearbox.
+Ignoring the Toyota GR Yaris rally homologation special, the Toyota Yaris is only available with a 1.5-litre, three-cylinder petrol engine that's boosted by an electric motor to produce 116PS in total through a CVT automatic gearbox.
 It gets the Yaris from 0-62mph in 9.7 seconds and gives it a top speed of 108mph.

 Refinement and noise levels

-Clear the city and head out on the motorway and you'll still have very little to complain about.
-Okay, so you'll hear a muffled growl from the engine as you accelerate but once your up to speed that disapears, there's not much tyre roar and no wind whistle worth mentioning.
+Clear the city and head out on the motorway and you'll still have very little to complain about with the Toyota Yaris.
+Okay, so you'll hear a muffled growl from the engine as you accelerate but once your up to speed that disappears, there's not much tyre roar and no wind whistle worth mentioning.

 It can even run on electric at a cruise, albeit, only for short bursts.
 All this makes the Yaris the quietest small car on sale nudging it slightly ahead of the Volkswagen Polo.

 Safety equipment: How safe is the Toyota Yaris?

 You can count on the Toyota Yaris being very safe after Euro NCAP awarded it a five-star safety rating under 2020's extremely tough testing regime.